Skip to content

 • Menstrual cycle (F): LH is responsible for triggering ovulation, the process where a mature egg is released from the ovary.

-• Testosterone (H) production: LH stimulates Leydig cells in the testicles to produce testosterone, the male sex hormone.
-Testosterone is essential for the development and maintenance of male sexual characteristics, as well as sperm production.
+• Testosterone (H) production: LH stimulates Leydig cells in the testes to produce testosterone, the male sex hormone.
+Testosterone is essential for the development and maintenance of male sexual characteristics, as well as for sperm production.

 • Function in the regulation of sex hormones (F and H): LH plays a key role in regulating the levels of other sex hormones.
-In women, in addition to triggering ovulation, the LH surge has the effect of transforming the empty ovulatory follicle into the corpus luteum which produces progesterone.
-Even more, LH production is regulated by a hormonal feedback mechanism.
-When estrogen (or testosterone, in men) levels reach a certain threshold, they send signals to the pituitary gland to increase or decrease LH production.
+In women, in addition to triggering ovulation, the LH surge acts to transform the empty ovulatory follicle into a corpus luteum that produces progesterone.
+Furthermore, LH production is regulated by a hormonal feedback mechanism.
+When estrogen levels (or testosterone, in men) reach a certain threshold, they send signals to the pituitary gland to increase or decrease LH production.
 This feedback is crucial for maintaining hormonal balance in the body.

 LH in the menstrual cycle

-Like all other hormones involved in the menstrual cycle, LH is absolutely essential for the smooth running of the cycle.
+Like all other hormones involved in the menstrual cycle, LH is absolutely essential for the proper functioning of the cycle.

 This LH surge is also known as the "preovulatory surge" and is an important marker of the optimal time for fertilization.

 This is why LH tests exist: they are commonly used to detect the LH surge, which indicates the optimal time for ovulation.
-These tests can be used by women seeking to conceive to determine the most fertile time of their cycle (especially for women with irregular cycles ).
+These tests can be used by women trying to conceive to determine the most fertile time of their cycle.

 At the end of the luteal phase, when progesterone and estrogen levels drop in the body, they act as a trigger: LH begins to be produced again.
-This is the start of the follicular phase and a new cycle.
-In this, LH plays a role in regulating the body's hormones.
+This marks the beginning of the follicular phase and a new cycle.
+In this way, LH plays a role in regulating the body's hormones.

 Influence of LH on the body and mood

-Although luteinizing hormone (LH) plays a crucial role in regulating the menstrual cycle in women, the influence of LH on mood is less documented and less clear than for other hormones such as progesterone or estrogen. .
-However, it can be noted that, because it has a direct role in the regulation of sexual hormones, a disruption in the functioning and release of LH in the body can be responsible for various problems linked to the lack or excess of hormones. sexual (mood disorders, depressive states, low or excessive libido, etc.).
+While luteinizing hormone (LH) plays a crucial role in regulating the menstrual cycle in women, the influence of LH on mood is less documented and less clear than for other hormones such as progesterone or estrogen.
+However, it should be noted that, because it has a direct role in the regulation of sex hormones, a disruption in the functioning and release of LH in the body can be responsible for various problems linked to the lack or excess of sex hormones (mood disorders, depressive states, low or excessive libido, etc.).

 Follicle-stimulating hormone (FSH)

-Follicle-stimulating hormone (also called FSH) is a hormone produced by the pituitary gland, like LH.
-And like the latter, FSH plays an essential role in the regulation of reproductive function in men and women.
+Follicle-stimulating hormone (also known as FSH) is a hormone produced by the pituitary gland, like LH.
+And like LH, FSH plays a vital role in regulating reproductive function in both men and women.

 The role of FSH